 There’s nothing more powerful than light.
 It’s the backbone of photography.

-Most of all, though, is the importance of internal unity.
-If the light complements your subject and magnifies your message, you’re doing something right.
+The takeaway here should be the value of internal unity.
+If the light complements your subject and magnifies your message, rather than conflicting with what you’re trying to say, you are doing something right.

-Of course, that’s not always easy to find.
-It takes some scouting, along with plenty of patience.
+Of course, that doesn’t mean good light is always easy to find.
+It might take some scouting, and it certainly requires plenty of patience.
 But it does exist.
-If you know how to find good light, you’ll master landscape photography.
+If you know how to find good light, you’ll see your landscape photos improve significantly.
 Hopefully, you now have a better idea of what to look for.